shaharyar063/TheButton/replit.md

 **Complete**: Backend implementation with Supabase and transaction verification

 ## Recent Changes
+- 2025-10-29: Implemented real-time updates using Server-Sent Events (SSE)
+  - Links update instantly across all clients when someone submits a new link
+  - Clicks appear in real-time in the activity feed without polling
+  - Auto-reconnect on connection loss with proper cleanup
+- 2025-10-29: Redesigned reveal button as 3D circular button
+  - Sharp shadows (no blur) for crisp 3D effect
+  - Press animation with inset shadows on click
+  - Hardware-accelerated transform animations
 - 2025-10-29: Migrated payment system from USDC to native ETH (0.00001 ETH)
 - 2025-10-29: Switched from Base Sepolia testnet to Base Mainnet for production
 - 2025-10-29: Integrated Farcaster Frame SDK wallet provider for seamless in-frame transactions